Module Summary and Final Tasks

 - The various IPCC emissions scenarios all lead to increased temperatures in the next century — even if we reduce the rate of emissions from current levels, the atmospheric CO2 concentration will increase, and thus the temperature will increase.

-You should have completed the lab exercise on the carbon cycle model.
-If you have not done so already, please do so before moving onto the next module.
+You should have read the contents of this module carefully, completed and submitted any labs, the Yellowdig Entry and Reply, and taken the Module Quiz.
+If you have not done so already, please do so before moving on to the next module.
 Incomplete assignments will negatively impact your final grade.